Confluent Inc. (CFLT) Shares Soar Above 1-Year High

-The stock of Confluent Inc. (NASDAQ: CFLT) has increased by 0.09 when compared to last closing price of 22.66.
-Despite this, the company has experienced a 4.95% gain in its stock price over the last five trading sessions.
+Confluent Inc. (NASDAQ: CFLT)’s stock price has gone rise by 5.30 in comparison to its previous close of 22.82, however, the company has experienced a 5.95% increase in its stock price over the last five trading days.

 Is It Worth Investing in Confluent Inc. (NASDAQ: CFLT) Right Now?